simonmichael/hledger/MANUAL.markdown

 ##### print

-The print command displays full transactions from the ledger file, tidily formatted and showing all amounts explicitly.
-The output of print is always valid ledger data.
+The print command displays full transactions from the journal file, tidily formatted and showing all amounts explicitly.
+The output of print is always a valid hledger journal.

 hledger's print command also shows all unit prices in effect, or (with -B/--cost) shows cost amounts.